jamal94sm/NIPS2026/README.md

 NIPS_5.py: Adding LoRA-MoE to the last stage (stage 3) of ConvNeXt foundation model and fine-tune the model on CASIS-MS-ROI using ArcFace, SupCon (supervised Contrastive), and GRL (cross-entropy) loss functions.

 NIPS_6.py: Adding LoRA-MoE to the last stage (stage 3) of ConvNeXt foundation model and fine-tune the model on CASIS-MS-ROI using ArcFace, SupCon (supervised Contrastive), and GRL (cross-entropy) loss functions.
 Then we freeze the whole model except the router (gating network) and perform test-time adaptation (TENT).

+NIPS_7.py: Adding LoRA-MoE to the last stage (stage 3) of ConvNeXt foundation model and fine-tune the model on CASIS-MS-ROI using ArcFace, SupCon (supervised Contrastive), and GRL (cross-entropy) loss functions.
+There is a conflict between GRL and MoE.
+We use One-Way-Mirror technique to make a better cooperation between them and resolve network ossilation and convergence.